satellite-image-deep-learning/techniques/README.md

 * [Label Studio](https://github.com/heartexlabs/label-studio) is a multi-type data labeling and annotation tool with standardized output format, webpage at [labelstud.io](https://labelstud.io/)
 * [Deeplabel](https://github.com/jveitchmichaelis/deeplabel) is a cross-platform tool for annotating images with labelled bounding boxes.
 Deeplabel also supports running inference using state-of-the-art object detection models like Faster-RCNN and YOLOv4.
 With support out-of-the-box for CUDA, you can quickly label an entire dataset using an existing model.
 * [Alturos.ImageAnnotation](https://github.com/AlturosDestinations/Alturos.ImageAnnotation) is a collaborative tool for labeling image data on S3 for yolo
-* [rectlabel](https://rectlabel.com/) is a desktop app for MacOS to label images for bounding box object detection and segmentation, free and paid versions
+* [rectlabel](https://rectlabel.com/) is a desktop app for MacOS to annotate images for bounding box object detection and segmentation, paid and free (rectlabel-lite) versions
 * [pigeonXT](https://github.com/dennisbakhuis/pigeonXT) can be used to create custom image classification annotators within Jupyter notebooks
 * [ipyannotations](https://github.com/janfreyberg/ipyannotations) -> Image annotations in python using jupyter notebooks
 * [diffgram](https://github.com/diffgram/diffgram) supports cloud backends, also [available as hosted service](https://diffgram.com/)